gabrielmcg/synergy-netlify/config-core/docker-config.md

 |docker_storage_driver|group_vars/all/vars|Storage driver for Docker nodes.
 The only accepted value is `overlay2` (Previously, `devicemapper` was supported but this has been deprecated as it is no longer supported by Docker on RHEL 7.5 and 7.6)|

 To see how to use customer-supplied certificates with UCP and DTR, see Appendix B.

+## Storing DTR images on external NFS server

+Using a combination of `images_folder` and `nfs_external_server` variables, you can host your DTR images on an NFS server.
+If the variable `nfs_external_server` is unset or commented out, the NFS VM is used by default.

+When using an external NFS server such as the one hosted by 3PAR, you need to create the file share matching the name stored in `images_folder` manually, as shown in the section `Using HPE 3PAR when deploying NFS provisioner for Kubernetes`.
+If you are using the NFS VM, the file share is created automatically by the playbooks.